gillesw/gillesw/README.md

 I'm GillesW and I'm currently working as a Scrum Master on PLM projects

-This account is personal and has no relation with the company I'm working with or any of my customer.
+This account is personal and has no relation with the company I'm working with or any of my customers.
 <!--
 **gillesw/gillesw** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.